Generic selectors

 Surprisingly, there are no clubs in the Championship that come from the Greater Manchester area.

 This hasn't always been the case.
-As you'll see below, several clubs have risen and fallen from League One to Premier League and back over the last decade, stopping on their way to the Championship.
+As you'll see below, several clubs have risen and fallen from League One to the Premier League and back over the last decade, stopping on their way to the Championship.

 How many League One football teams are in Manchester?